RAF drafted in as thousands evacuated due to reservoir collapse fears

-An RAF Chinook is being drafted into a Derbyshire town in efforts to stop a reservoir collapsing after it was “badly” damaged during heavy rain.
+A Royal Air Force Chinook has been drafted into a Derbyshire town in efforts to stop a reservoir collapsing after it was “badly” damaged during heavy rain.

-Thousands of Whaley Bridge residents have been evacuated from their homes due to “an unprecedented, fast-moving, emergency situation” caused by heavy downpours.
+Hundreds of Whaley Bridge residents have spent the night away from their homes due to “an unprecedented, fast-moving, emergency situation” caused by heavy downpours.

-Toddbrook Reservoir – which contains around 1.3 million tonnes of water – has seen “extensive” damage during the flooding on Thursday and images appear to show a huge hole in the dam wall.
+Toddbrook Reservoir – which contains around 1.3 million tonnes of water – has seen “extensive” damage during the flooding and images appear to show a huge hole in the dam wall.

+The helicopter was sent from RAF Odiham in Hampshire to assist at the Reservoir, a Ministry of Defence spokesman told PA.

+He added: “It will drop one-ton bags of aggregate – a mixture of sand, gravel and stone – into Todd Brook.

+“This is intended to stem the flow of water into the reservoir.”

+Videos shared by Shirebrook Fire Station showed the Chinook laden with the aggregate as it flew above the area and hovered above the the dam wall.

-Derbyshire Police said 400 tonnes of aggregate will be brought in overnight to divert water from entering the reservoir, with a Chinook helicopter aiding a multi-agency taskforce.
+Derbyshire Police said late on Thursday that 400 tonnes of aggregate would be brought by the RAF as part of a multi-agency taskforce.

-Deputy Chief Constable Rachel Swann, chairwoman of the Local Resilience Forum, said: “To move the substantial amount of aggregate into place – a Chinook helicopter will be operating in the area in the coming hours to allow precise placement and divert the flow of the water.

-Firefighters deployed from across the country are using at least 10 high volume pumps to reduce water to a safe level before work will begin to repair the dam wall.
+Firefighters deployed from across the country used at least 10 high volume pumps to reduce water to a safe level before work will begin to repair the dam wall.

-More than 6,000 people are in the process of being told to leave their homes and directed to an evacuation point at a school in Chapel-en-le-Frith.
+Many people were told to leave their homes and directed to an evacuation point at a school in Chapel-en-le-Frith.

 Police added that a timescale for people to be able to return to their homes is “currently unknown”.